Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Statistical inference

 \section{Statistical inference}

-Estimation of a \HR{} parameter matrix $\Gamma$ that is an extremal graphical model on a given, known graph $G=(V,E)$ is currently restricted to the simple structures of trees \citep{engelke2020a, hu2022}, latent trees \citep{asenova2021inference} and block graphs \citep{engelke2020, asenova2021extremes}.
-Since many data sets require more general graph structures, this has been pointed out as an important drawback for statistical modelling in the discussion of \cite{engelke2020}.
+Estimation of a \HR{} parameter matrix $\Gamma$ that is an extremal graphical model on a given graph $G=(V,E)$ is currently restricted to the simple structures of trees \citep{engelke2020a, hu2022}, latent trees \citep{asenova2021inference} and block graphs \citep{engelke2020, asenova2021extremes}.
+In the discussion of \cite{engelke2020}, this has been pointed out as too restrictive in practice, since many data sets require more general graph structures.

 In this section we solve this issue by applying our results on matrix completions for variograms.
-In particular, we show how any consistent estimator $\widehat \Gamma$ can be transformed into a consistent estimator $\widehat \Gamma^G$ with desired extremal graph structure.
-When the graph is unknown, structure learning methods $\widehat G$ exist that recover the underlying graph consistently.
-Our completion then produces the first estimator $\widehat \Gamma^{\widehat G}$ that jointly estimates the graph structure and the parameter matrix for general graphs $G$ in a consistent way.
+In particular, we show how any consistent estimator $\widehat \Gamma$ can be transformed into a consistent estimator $\widehat \Gamma^G$ with desired graph structure.
+When the graph is unknown, it can be recovered by existing structure learning methods $\widehat G$.
+Our completion then produces the first estimator $\widehat \Gamma^{\widehat G}$ that jointly estimates the graph and the variogram matrix for general graphs $G$ in a consistent way.